Image by Don Hankins via Flickr

 Comcast confirmed that accounts were opened using my credit card -but not my name.
 Oddly enough, Comcast never asked for a billing address for the credit card--if they had, they would have seen that it was not the same as the residence where the cable was being turned on.
 Verifying that one small piece of information could have stopped this bit of fraud before it had a chance to get started.
 But no. Were they going to turn off the cable?
 No. I needed to prove I didn't give her permission to use my credit card and that could be done through an investigation by my credit card company.

-LifeLock, thankfully, took over much of the workload from there.
-The more information they dug up, the more alarmed I got.
-Now it seems the person using my credit card number to have cable turned on in her name had somehow also obtained my personal identifying information, including my name, my date of birth and worst of all, my Social Security Number--and she was already using it to harm to my credit and identity.
+I contacted the id theft protection company I had signed up for and they began working on putting additional pieces together.
+The more information they dug up, the more alarmed I became.
+It seems the same person using my credit card number to have cable turned on in her name had somehow also obtained my personal identifying information, including my name, my date of birth and worst of all, my Social Security Number.
+And she was already using it to commit additional fraud.

-On December 16th, in a three party call between LifeLock, myself and First Premier we notified the bank of this fraudulent inquiry on my credit report.
-We learned that the applicant used my name, my SSN and my date of birth, but not my address to successfully activate a credit card account with them.
+On December 16th, in a three party call between myself, a customer service rep from my id theft protection company and First Premier Bank --we notified the bank I found a fraudulent inquiry on my credit report.
+That's when we learned that the applicant used my name, my SSN and my date of birth, but not my address to successfully activate a credit card account with them.
 What address did she use?
 The same address where the cable account was opened.

-I pleaded with the bank rep to tell me what she needed from me in order to get that application, have them take steps to close the account and help to stop further damage from occurring.
-I explained I wanted to get police to go to that address -but without their help -law enforcement couldn't do so.
+I pleaded with the bank rep to tell me what she needed from me in order to get a copy of that application for the police, have them take steps to close the account and help to stop any further damage from occurring.
+I explained I wanted to get police to go to that address --but without their help --law enforcement wouldn't take my word against the perpetrator's word.
 I was promised a "security representative" would call me.
 That didn't happen.

-Each day they didn't call me, Lifelock, would call them -and keep me updated.
+Each day they didn't call me, they were contacted.

-My LifeLock customer service rep had already spent considerable time being passed from person to person throughout the bank while trying to gain access to their so-called security department.
-But that would not happen.
+My id theft customer service rep had already spent considerable time being passed from person to person throughout the bank while trying to gain access to their so-called security department.
+But that would not happen either.
 Why?
-Because we learned that First Premier has a policy that refuses incoming calls be made to that department.
-Does that make sense?
+Because we learned that First Premier has a policy that refuses incoming calls --no incoming calls were allowed to go through to their so-called "fraud department".
+Does that make any sense?

 As any victim of fraud, I was anxious to mitigate any further damages that this fraudster could cause, so we again explained the Comcast situation and pleaded with First Premier representatives to help me.
 They said the account was closed and the card was not mailed out.
 They further relayed I needn't be concerned because though there were "bank fees of $180.00" charged to it, that would be "forgiven" if the account were deemed fraudulent.

-When asked why I was not allowed to speak with a fraud representative, I was told they had "3 million" customers -they're very busy".
-I noted that if they stopped extending online credit so easily -maybe they could offer assistance to me -the victim--and provide me with the information the law says I am entitled to.
-I didn't receive a response -just a promise I would receive a call back shortly from their "security department".
+When asked why I was not allowed to speak with a fraud representative, their answer seemed more ridiculous: I was told they had 3 million" customers ---and that makes them all very busy.
+I noted that if they stopped extending online credit so easily ---maybe they could offer assistance to me -the victim.
+They would be able to provide me with the information the law says I am entitled to, the very information that would allow them to arrest and stop the thief from creating more problems for me.
+I didn't receive any response ---except for a promise I would receive a return call from their "security department" --at some point.

-Not only were most of the First Premier representatives condescending and rude, they gave misinformation.
-When asked repeatedly for a list of exactly what they needed from me in order to expedite my ability to send police to the address to stop further harm, I was told I simply needed to fax a request for the pertinent information.
-When I replied we had done so, we were told, "send a second request marked "urgent second request" and she, the bank representative, would additionally duplicate our request and forward directly to their "security department".
-She apologized that the security department had not gotten back to me, but promised AGAIN -they would.
+Not only were most of the First Premier representatives condescending and rude, they had little to no concern for my concerns that they appeared unwilling to help me or their other customers.
+When asked repeatedly for a list of exactly what they needed from me in order to expedite my ability to send police to the address to arrest the thief, I was told I simply needed to fax a request for the pertinent information.
+When I replied we had done so, I was told, "send a second request marked "urgent second request" and she too would submit a duplicate request and forward on to their "security department" too.
+She apologized for the "security department" not getting back to me, but offered another promise that they would.
 They didn't.

-LifeLock continued to call over and over, speaking to representative after representative until something got done.
+The id theft company continued to call over and over, speaking to one representative after another until finally --we received something.
 It was not what we were promised.
-No paperwork.
-No call.
+None of the requested paperwork.
+No phone call.
 No return fax.
-Instead, LifeLock received by way of snail mail, a two-page letter reciting more about their policies and what they NOW wanted from me.
-The letter was dated December 22 a week after the first faxed request and notification of a fraudulent account --and not received until December 30th.
+No -- none of the promised and expected responses came through.
+Instead, we received by way of snail mail, a two-page letter reciting more about their policies and what they "now" needed from me.
+The letter was dated December 22 a week after the first faxed request and notification of a fraudulent account.
+We received it on December 30th.

 Here's an excerpt from the first paragraph: